-The LA, trust and/or school should make clear to recipients of devices that it is unlawful for any device lent by an LA, trust or school to be sold by a child or their family.
-If a lent device is lost, stolen or sold, or where recall is not possible, LAs should follow any existing protocol they may have for lost, stolen or missing devices.
+The LA, trust, school or further education provider should make clear to recipients of devices that it is unlawful for any lent device to be sold by a student or their family.
+If a lent device is lost, stolen or sold, or where recall is not possible, organisations should follow any existing protocol they may have for lost, stolen or missing devices.

-Where an LA or trust has a safeguarding concern relating to a device that they suspect has been lost, stolen or sold they should contact email@example.com.
+Where an LA, trust, school, college or further education provide has a safeguarding concern relating to a device that they suspect has been lost, stolen or sold they should contact us.

 How to get started with your 4G wireless router